cvitter/mattermost-jira-bridge/README.md

 # JIRA Webhook Bridge for Mattermost

-This repository is contains a Python Flask application that accepts webhooks from [JIRA Server](https://www.atlassian.com/software/jira) and forwards them to the specified channel or channels in a [Mattermost](https://mattermost.com) server via an incoming webhook.
+This repository contains a Python Flask application that accepts webhooks from [JIRA Server](https://www.atlassian.com/software/jira) and forwards them to the specified channel or channels in a [Mattermost](https://mattermost.com) server via an incoming webhook.
+You can configure the application to post to channels based on JIRA projects and issue type as described below in the **Configuration** section.

  **Import Notes**:
  * This application has only been tested with JIRA Server 7.9.2.